Automated Insights: History

-The company was founded by Robbie Allen while he was a full-time engineer at Cisco Systems.
-Formerly known as StatSheet, the company changed its name to Automated Insights in 2011 to mark its expansion into content generation for industries outside of sports.
+The company was founded by Robbie Allen in 2007 while he was a full-time engineer at Cisco Systems.
+The company was initially named Stat-Sheet and provided in-depth statistics for NCAA basketball along with other sports.
+The company then changed its name to Automated Insights in 2011 to mark its expansion into content generation for industries outside of sports.

-Automated Insights was acquired by Vista Equity Partners in February 2015, but remains independent.
+Vista Equity Partners acquired Automated Insights in February 2015 but remains independent.